ypcloud/docker-logstash-kubernetes/README.md

 # docker-logstash-kubernetes

 Logstash container for pulling docker logs with kubernetes metadata support.
+Additionally logs are pulled from systemd journal too.
 Events can be pushed to Cloudwatch Logs.

 Logstash tails docker logs and extracts `pod`, `container_name`, `namespace`, etc. The way this works is very simple.
 Logstash looks at an event field which